cast-org/clusive/README.md

-# Clusive Reader
+# Clusive

 _Clusive_ is an adaptive, customizable, accessible web-based EPUB reader built for education.
-Our goal is to provide options and supports so that every student can succeed in reading.
+Our goal is to provide options and supports so that every student can succeed in learning.
 It will eventually be part of a suite of tools, including authoring and preferences discovery.

 Clusive is a project of the [Center for Inclusive Software for Learning](http://cisl.cast.org),